-2016 marks the beginning of a new decade for our journal.
-Our current issue for publication in 2017 will feature one Call for Papers (entitled: “Reflections on (a) Changing Europe.”
+In light of continuing developments in Europe and beyond, TRANSIT has decided to reopen our CFP for submissions.
+Our 2017 publications will feature responses to our Call for Papers (entitled: “Reflections on (a) Changing Europe.”
 We welcome all submissions, both traditional papers and multi-media projects that make use of our online platform’s digital capabilities.
 In addition, we kindly request new translations for our publication: the only German Studies academic journal to regularly feature both scholarly and literary translations from the German-speaking world.

-We are currently accepting submissions for the following CFP (Volume 11):
+We are again accepting submissions for the following CFP

 2016-2017: Reflections on (a) Changing Europe

 The twenty-first century ushered in a new socio-political era for Europe.
 There have been referendums on an EU exit or on independence for politically or culturally distinct regions of long-established European nations.
 The founding of new political parties, the results of national and regional elections, widespread protest demonstrations, and a resurgence in politically and racially motivated violence demonstrate a radicalization across the political spectrum no longer isolated along the social peripheries.
 With over 1.5 million new migrants arriving in Germany alone in the year 2015, the human landscape has been changing, growing, re-defining itself organically, but also through new digital technologies.
 How are old models of arrival, Ankunft, migration, and integration re-conceptualized to fit the transient and post-national nature of this century?
 How does academic research and cultural production engage with the nation’s transformation, and how do we, as scholars anchored in national philologies, (re)define our roles?